Time-shift selection for reservoir computing using a rank-revealing QR algorithm: Reservoir computing

-In the training stage, the RC is driven with the input signal $s[n]$ of duration $T$ to produce the $M$ RC output signals $\chi_i[n]$.
+In the training stage, the RC is driven with the input signal $s[n]$ with $0\leq n<T$ to produce the $M$ RC output signals $\chi_i[n]$.
 The $T\times M$ reservoir output matrix $\Omega$ is constructed from the reservoir signals as

 The reservoir has $M$ nodes and the input time series has $T$ points.
 The trained RC output $h[n]$ is obtained from $h[n]=\mathbf{\Omega}\mathbf{W}^{out}$, where $\mathbf{W}^{out}$ is an $M\times1$ vector of training coefficients obtained by minimizing the error between $h[n]$ and a training signal $g[n]$ via ridge regression \cite{tikhonov1977solutions}.